kaihendry/dabase.com/content/blog/thinkpad-vs-m1.md

 {{< youtube c4QpF9EjaGY >}}

-Despite the M1's hardware being amazing, I just hate brew over pacman/yay.
-I hate the MacOS window manager.
+Despite the M1's hardware being amazing, I just hate [brew](https://brew.sh/) over pacman/yay.
+I hate the [bewildering](https://dabase.com/tips/Apple/2021/Alt-Tab-behaviour-on-MacOS/) MacOS window manager and the stupid animations I can't turn off.
 I hate the xcode nonsense.
 I hate not being in control of the software.
+I hate being someone's bitch when it comes to software choices.
+That said, you can workaround the contempt for developers with a [whole bunch of tweaks](https://www.swyx.io/new-mac-setup-2021/), that would probably take more time for me to apply than install Archlinux on a Thinkpad.

 Would I install Linux if I could?
 Probably not.
 I actually like to see what's going on in MacOS, and to importantly use Photos and FCPX, which I am sadly